boucadair/draft-cwbgp-energy-saving-management/draft-cwbgp-ivy-energy-saving-management.md

    scheduled events).

-   The data model defines energy saving modes representing some energy consumption levels, which are basic, standard, deep, optimal and custom.
+   The data model defines energy saving modes representing some energy consumption levels, which are basic, standard, deep.
 For each consumption level, there is a combination of methods to reach the energy saving target level.

-   At the component level, the data model includes a set of monitoring statistics for energy consumption and energy saving operator state of each component within the network device.
+   At the component level, the data model includes a set of monitoring statistics for energy consumption and energy saving operational state of each component within the network device.
+It also includes threshold related power parameters such as rated power, expected volts.

 ##  Energy Saving Management Tree Diagram